-One of the more serious problems that can occur during pregnancy, labor and delivery is placental abruption.
+One of the more serious problems that can occur during pregnancy, labor and delivery is placental abruption, which occurs in about 1 out of every 200 deliveries.
 This is an obstetric emergency where the placenta separates from the lining of the uterus, depriving the baby of oxygen and nutrients, and potentially causing severe bleeding that can be dangerous to the mother and child.
 The separation can be minimal or it can be a complete separation.
-In either case, an emergency C-section is typically performed in order to minimize the risks of birth asphyxia and other birth injuries to the baby.
+In either case, an emergency C-section is typically performed in order to minimize the risks of birth asphyxia and other birth injuries to the baby, because abruption can progress to very severe in a very short timeframe.

 While there is no way to predict a placental abruption, there are some known risk factors:

-- A mother with preeclampsia, hypertension (high blood pressure)
+- A mother with preeclampsia or hypertension (high blood pressure)

 - Accidental puncture of the placenta (like from an amniocentesis needle), premature water breaking